ida-arbeitszeit/workers-control/docs/coding_guidelines.rst

 allow companies to access are grouped together, while those requiring the user to be authenticated as an accountant are placed in a different group.
-To organize this, we use `Flask blueprints`_, which are structured in subdirectories of the :py:mod:`arbeitszeit_flask.routes` directory in our codebase.
+To organize this, we use `Flask blueprints`_, which are structured in subdirectories of the :py:mod:`workers_control.flask.routes` directory in our codebase.

 Request handling